Men-only dinner organizer disbands

-London (CNN)The organization behind a men-only British fundraising event, at which female waiting staff were alleged to have been sexually harassed and degraded, has announced that it is disbanding.
+London (CNN)The organization behind a men-only British fundraising event, mired in scandal after female waiting staff were alleged to have been sexually harassed and degraded, has announced that it is disbanding.

-The Presidents Club, which for 33 years has held an annual charity dinner in London, folded less than 24 hours after the Financial Times published an expose that alleged hostesses at the 2018 event last week were paraded for the pleasure of 360 male guests, subjected to lewd remarks and groped.
+The Presidents Club, which for 33 years has held an annual charity dinner in London, folded less than 24 hours after the Financial Times published a remarkable expose that claimed hostesses at the 2018 event last week were paraded for the pleasure of 360 male guests, subjected to lewd remarks and groped.

 Revelations about the black-tie event, attended by top names from the fields of finance, politics and entertainment in the UK, prompted outrage a time when the issue of sexual harassment is in the spotlight.